simplyequipped/pyjs8call/README.md

 Monitors the local inbox.
 Notification of new messages is handled via callback function.

+Automatic periodic syncing of remote messages from a specified source (@ALLCALL by default) is also supported.
+Be aware of your local laws regarding unattended stations when using this feature.

+*NOTE: enabling syncing of remote messages will cause the local station to transmit immediately*

 **Schedule Monitor** (pyjs8call.schedulemonitor)

 Monitors configured schedule entries and applies the necessary setting changes at the scheduled time.
 Settings that can be changed on a schedule include frequency, modem speed, and configuration profile.
+The JS8Call application can also be restarted on a schedule.

 **Propagation** (pyjs8call.propagation)

-Parses stored spots into datasets of individual or median SNR values for grid squares or callsigns.
+Parses stored spot data into datasets of individual or median SNR values for grid squares or callsigns.
 This information can be used to infer general propagation conditions between the local station and a specific station, or the local station and a specific grid square.

 **Notifications** (pyjs8call.notifications)

-Send an email message (including email-to-text) via an existing SMTP server when a message directed to the local station is received.
+Send an email message (including email-to-text) via a specified SMTP server when a message directed to the local station is received, or when a specific station or group is spotted.

 &nbsp;